iree-org/iree-llvm-sandbox/experimental/iterators/README.md

   (which seems to be the more common usage of simply `generator`) or [`generator iterator`](https://docs.python.org/3/glossary.html#term-generator-iterator).
   In short, the former is a function that returns the latter.
-  In more detail, an `iterator function` is a function with a `yield` statement, which, therefor, returns an object of the built-in type `generator` -- a class that implements the `iterator` interface.
+  In more detail, a `generator function` is a function with a `yield` statement, which, therefore, returns an object of the built-in type `generator` -- a class that implements the `iterator` interface.
 Similarly, a [`generator expression`](https://docs.python.org/3/glossary.html#term-generator-expression) (such as `i*i for i in range(10)`) is a language construct that, like `generator function`s, returns an object of the built-in type `generator`